 When state agents (see section 5.4.11.) are used, it is often useful to allow migration of subscriptions between state agents and the nodes for which they are providing state aggregation (or even among various state agents).
-Such migration may be effected by sending a "NOTIFY" with an "Subscription-State" header of "terminated," and a reason parameter of "deactivated."
+Such migration may be effected by sending a NOTIFY message with a "Subscription-State" header of "terminated", and a reason parameter of "deactivated".
 This NOTIFY request is otherwise normal, and is formed as described in section 4.2.2.